gdvorakova/master-thesis-anomaly-detection/README.md

-# Anomaly Detection and Automated Diagnostics Using Machine Learning Techniques
+# Log-Based Unsupervised Anomaly Detection in Mission Critical System
+Analysis of Logs Produced by Push-to-Talk Radios and Infrastructure in Motorola Solution’s SmartConnect.

 ## Background/motivation (incl. key concepts & terminology)
 For decades radio communication has been confined to the boundaries of network